mattclarke/advent_of_code_15/README.md

 ### Part 1
 * Took some time to get the game set up and to get the recursion working.
 Made a few mistakes with the limits.
 ### Part 2
 * Should be simple right?
+Took hours to find subtle bug that only showed up in Part 2, see code comment.
+Had to unwind the recursion to find it!
+Also resorted to trying a solution off thw web (without reading it) just to check the puzzle wasn't broken - which of course it wasn't!

 ## Day 23
 ### Part 1